DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_50_storage.md

 If you are giving your packages to other persons.
 Try to deliver them yourself, never put anything in an e-mail.
 In the worst case, mail the packages one at a time with snail mail and confirm that they are delivered properly.
 Tell the persons that are holding the packages what it is and who they need to contact in case of an emergency where they need to access the funds.

 It’s a good idea to store everything in envelopes and seal with tape (so you'd notice if it’s been open).
-Avoid writing “Bitcoin” or something on the envelopes, they should look as normal as possible.
-Control your packages from time to time (like once a year).
+Avoid writing “Bitcoin” or something on the envelopes, they should look as normal as possible (you can write "1", "2" and "3" on them to keep them apart).
 Move your funds to a new multi-sig wallet if one of the packages gets lost or compromised.

+*Optional:* Inspect the packages stored in other locations once a year.
+Make sure that no seals are broken.
+If something looks compromised, create a new multi-sig wallet and move your funds.

 Finish up by sealing the USB you used for Tails with tape (so you don't use it for something else) and if you used an eternally quarantined computer, put a tape on the ethernet-port and mark it so you or, someone else, don't use it by accident.